alimirjamali/personal-qubesos/qubesimgconvertertt/README.md

-- It should be noted that the current _systray_ effects are not implemented via the `qubesimgconverter` library but are rather written in C language and a part of [qubes-gui-daemon](https://github.com/QubesOS/qubes-gui-daemon/tree/main/gui-daemon)
+- It should be noted that the current _systray_ effects are not implemented via the `qubesimgconverter` library but are rather written in C language and a part of [qubes-gui-daemon](https://github.com/QubesOS/qubes-gui-daemon/tree/main/gui-daemon) repository.
+Further study of its mechanism is needed.
-- Performance evaluation of the effects are not compared with the default tint.
+- Performance of the Tweak Tool effects are not evaluated and compared with the default tint.
 They are already fast but there is always room for improvements.
 - Test Units should be added.
 - Currently tested only on Qubes OS 4.2.1